 Raising standards worked with passengers vehicles.
 In the early 1990’s, a series of similar failures happened with Firestone tires on Ford Explorers.
 Now, basic car tires are rated up to 112 mph.
 This is in extreme excess of any speed limit but it provides a safety buffer similar to the one intended with trucks.

 Some companies answered the call to recreate this safety buffer and manufacture tires that can handle higher speeds.
 There is a model rated for 81 mph that costs the same as the lower-rated 75 mph model.
 But there is barely any demand for them because companies started self-regulating for their own interests.

 For example, trucking companies add devices to their fleet vehicles that prevent trucks from accelerating over 75 mph.
 There has been a push for years to make these mandatory but the NHTSA never implemented it.
 Trucking associations frequently advocate for lower speed limits for trucks too, often opposing any speed limit that allows travel faster than 65 mph.

 Expert sources in the trucking industry discuss tire inflation too.
 Since tires should be inflated to the load, not for speed, it is believed that many drivers do not take precautions to assure the tires can handle the load.
 This may also contribute to blow-outs and accidents, so education efforts seek to reduce these incidents.

 With driver error, speed, and tire shortcomings contributing to accidents, it is no wonder many passenger car drivers feel uneasy sharing the road with trucks.

 That is why if you are injured in a truck accident, you need to act quickly and hire skilled legal counsel.
-The Cagle Law Firm offers the background needed to help you pursue your claim successfully.
+CPM Injury Law, P.C. offers the background needed to help you pursue your claim successfully.
 Contact us today to schedule an appointment.
 Se habla Español.